Online master’s in autism

 Online master’s in autism at KU

 No two learners with autism are alike—and their educators shouldn’t be either.
 KU’s online master’s in autism* equips current educators and related service professionals with evidence-based strategies you can apply immediately to support communication, behavior, social interaction, and learning.
-Build a strong foundation in assessment and instruction; deepen your skills with focused electives; and complete a field-based practicum that connects research to real classrooms and community settings.
+Build a strong foundation in assessment and instruction and complete a field-based practicum that connects research to real classrooms and community settings.

 This nationally recognized online master’s program is taught by KU’s renowned Department of Special Education faculty—leaders who have advanced autism education for more than 30 years.